Macmachi/gptfoot/README.md

 * [Free API] It is possible that some events occurring in the last seconds of a period may not be detected
 * [Paid API] The script does not update the score with penalty shots as this is handled differently
 * [Paid API] Do not consider the goals that would be invalidated during the penalty shootout session
-* In very rare instances, it is possible that if a goal is scored and then corrected, and in the meantime goals are scored, the score sent back may have been updated during the correction (message of a new goal).
-However, the details of the match and the information linked to the goal should make it possible to identify that it is a correction of the goal and not a new goal.
-* The bot cannot provide ongoing match information if launched on a server during the match; only upcoming matches are considered

 ## Licence:
 Attribution-NonCommercial 4.0 International (https://creativecommons.org/licenses/by-nc/4.0/legalcode)